-Marissa Tafura is the parent of a pre-school student in the St. Vrain Valley School District (SVSD) who spoke at a school board meeting three weeks ago and attended again tonight, “And when I learned that they only cleaned six feet below the soil [at Rocky Flats] and that there’s 18 species of burrowing animals like prairie dogs that are bringing soil up to the surface, I really could just imagine the potential risk that [my child] could encounter while playing actively outside.”
+Marissa Tafura is the parent of a pre-school student in the St. Vrain Valley School District (SVSD) who spoke at a school board meeting three weeks ago and attended again Wednesday at its regularly scheduled meeting, “And when I learned that they only cleaned six feet below the soil [at Rocky Flats] and that there’s 18 species of burrowing animals like prairie dogs that are bringing soil up to the surface, I really could just imagine the potential risk that [my child] could encounter while playing actively outside.”

-Although not taking credit for the decision, SVSD Board President Bob Smith told a standing room only crowd at Wednesday’s School Board meeting that no school trips to the former Rocky Flats Plant would be authorized.
+Although not taking credit for the decision, SVSD Board President Bob Smith told a standing room only crowd at the meeting that no school trips to the former Rocky Flats Plant would be authorized.

 On March 14, 2017 Boulder Valley School District (BVSD) became the first locally to prohibit school field trips to the former nuclear weapons production site.